ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 `sampled_out`: The message was exempted from application of policy by
      the testing mode ("t" tag) in the DMARC policy record.

-`trusted_forwarder`: Message authentication failure was anticipated by
-     other evidence linking the message to a locally maintained list of known and trusted forwarders.

 ## Extensions